 a) If you didn’t have the funds to afford a down payment on a good deal, you could syndicate it by finding others to help fund it.

-b) On the other hand, if you had the down payment, but not much real estate experience, you could use a real estate syndication to get partners to help.
+b) On the other hand, if you had the down payment, but not much real estate experience, you could use a multifamily syndication to get partners to help.

-In this article, I’d like to walk you through that process from start to finish, so you have a clear understanding of all the steps involved in passively investing in your first real estate syndication.
+In this article, I’d like to walk you through the apartment syndication process from start to finish, so you’ll have a clear understanding of all the steps involved in passively investing in your first real estate syndication.

 7 Steps To Investing In Syndications